-- 2. File a formal grade appeal/complaint form with your principal.
-Check with your counselor/school handbook for clearer instructions. - Submit a final appeal to your LEA's board or DCPS Instructional Superintendent.
+- 1. Attempt to speak with your teacher about your grade. - 2.
+File a formal grade appeal/complaint form with your principal.
+Check with your counselor/school handbook for clearer instructions. - 3.
+Submit a final appeal to your LEA's board or DCPS Instructional Superintendent.

-\Unexcused absences may cause you to receive a grade reduction in that class.
+Unexcused absences may cause you to receive a grade reduction in that class.

-earn course credit after a student has fallen behind academically.
+Your school may offer other ways to earn course credit after a student has fallen behind academically.